rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 4. There is a significant amount of confusion and even obfuscation in the literature regarding terminology and definitions.
 The meaning of commonly-used terms has slowly, and often implicitly, evolved over the course of decades.
 Discrepancies only appear when confronting literature decades apart.

 5. The degree of polarization in this area is extreme.
 As a first approximation, one may consider a currently dominant view, supported by what we may call "SBS/AHT adherents", and a different view supported by "agnostics".
 Even the very existence of a legitimate controversy is denied by most adherents.
-We'll discuss these terms later in this post.
+We will discuss these terms later in this post.

 6. The adherent side is presented as having near-universal institutional support.
 It is fundamentally important that, for the sake of making a robust, evidence-based scientific opinion, one must make a sustained effort to move beyond any argument from authority.
 The reader should not substitute collective certainty with scientific evidence.
 Although in general, institutional support may be expected to follow scientific evidence, this is not strictly guaranteed, particularly when there are major non-scientific (political, financial, societal...) ramifications.
 Thus, one should not rely on one's natural confidence in scientific authority; rather, the reader should keep an open mind and exercise critical thinking at all times, and never hesitate to question or double-check any explicit or implicit assumption.